Australian Register of Therapeutic Goods (ARTG)

 As with many aspects of the regulatory framework, there are situations where special policies have been developed in response to the needs of particular people or circumstances.
 Information on these policies and the relevant procedures can be found at:

-- Personal import scheme
+- Personal importation scheme

 - Clinical trials